What is a Parent Carer?

 If you find yourself answering yes to one or more of the questions and it is becoming an issue for you in your life, then it would be fair to assess yourself as being in need of support.

-Please see the Parent Carer Needs Assessment Flowchart in the downloads section on the right-hand side of this webpage
+Please see the Parent Carer Needs Assessment Flowchart and the Torbay Parent Carers Assessment of Need and Plan of Support in the downloads section on the right-hand side of this webpage.

 Please note that no additional resources have currently been identified to underpin this process.